kormax/osaifu-keitai-google-pixel/README.md

 6. Some Osaifu-Keitati partner apps are geoblocked, I had to use multiple VPNs before it let me provision a some cards.
 6. Some apps detect root by tring to invoke Magisk, hide it and add the problematic app into the denylist.
 7. If you plan on unrooting, DO NOT lock the bootloader before verifying that an unrooted install is bootable.
 You can use recovery if direct factory image flashing does not work (for me it didn't).
+8. When following tutorials, watch the tutorial FIRST before starting to follow it.
+Rewatch multiple times, and follow the video closely in order not to skip an important step.

 If you unroot/reinstall the system after provisioning the services, they'll continue to be available because the Osaifu-Keitai applet (Unlike CarKey applet and etc) is not cleared upon system reset.
-Related applications won't work, but you'll still be able to use the device as if it were a multiple card combo.
+Related applications won't work, but you'll still be able to use the device as if it were a multiple-card combo.

 # Notes